1.1. Unless the context otherwise requires, the following expressions have the following meanings:

 2. Commencement and term

 2.1.
-This agreement shall, unless otherwise terminated as provided in clause 8, commence on the Effective Date and shall continue for the Initial Term and, thereafter, this agreement shall be automatically renewed for successive periods of 12 months (each a Renewal Period), unless:
+This agreement shall, unless otherwise terminated as provided in clause 8, commence on the Effective Date and shall continue for the Initial Term and, thereafter, this agreement shall be automatically renewed for the same period as the initial term, unless:

 (a) either party notifies the other party of termination, in writing, at least 12 weeks before the end of the Initial Term or any Renewal Period, in which case this agreement shall terminate upon the expiry of the applicable Initial Term or Renewal Period; or